 Discussion: Control assessments determine the extent to which the selected controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting security and privacy requirements for the system and the organization.
 The system owner, common control provider, and/or organization rely on the technical skills and expertise of assessors to assess implemented controls using the assessment procedures specified in assessment plans and provide recommendations on how to respond to control deficiencies to reduce or eliminate identified vulnerabilities or unacceptable risks.
-The senior agency official for privacy serves as the control assessor for the privacy controls and is responsible for conducting an initial assessment of the privacy controls prior to system operation, and for assessing the controls periodically thereafter at a frequency sufficient to ensure compliance with privacy requirements and to manage privacy risks.
-79 Controls implemented to achieve both security and privacy objectives may require a degree of collaboration between security and privacy control assessors.
-The assessor findings are a factual reporting of whether the controls are operating as intended and whether any deficiencies 80 in the controls are discovered during the assessment.
+The senior agency official for privacy serves as the control assessor for the privacy controls and is responsible for conducting an initial assessment of the privacy controls prior to system operation, and for assessing the controls periodically thereafter at a frequency sufficient to ensure compliance with privacy objectives may require a degree of collaboration between security and privacy control assessors.
+The assessor findings are a factual reporting of whether the controls are operating as intended and whether any deficiencies80 in the controls are discovered during the assessment.